House Prices in Kenya

 What are the best neighborhoods for families in Kenya?

-Karen in Nairobi is popular for families due to its spacious homes and schools.5% with leading banks like KCB and Equity Bank.
+Karen in Nairobi is popular for families due to its spacious homes, international schools, and green environment.

 How long does it take to buy a house in Kenya?